 If you view networking as asking for favors, imposing on people, or being "one-down," how motivated will you be to network?
 You know the answer.

-Therefore; the first step in networking successfully is to change your view of networking and to understand its benefits:
+If you aren't convinced that networking is the answer, the first step in networking successfully is to understand its benefits:

 Whether you are networking in person or online, at one-on-one planned "informational interviews," at chance meetings or industry events, keep your focus in three areas: